Seychelles national cricket team

 The Seychelles national cricket team represents the country of Seychelles in international cricket.
-It is organised by the Seychelles Cricket Association (SCA) which became an affiliate member of the International Cricket Council (ICC) in 2010 and an associate member in 2017.
+The team is organised by the Seychelles Cricket Association (SCA) which became an affiliate member of the International Cricket Council (ICC) in 2010 and an associate member in 2017.

 History

 Following the surrender of the Seychelles to the British Empire in the 1814 Treaty of Paris, then one can assume the game was played in some capacity in the 19th century.
 Following the independence of the Seychelles from the United Kingdom in 1979, the game on the islands went into decline.

 Recently the game has seen an upsurge in popularity, mostly fuelled by expat communities on the island from cricket playing nations, but also involving local people.
 Until a few years ago the Seychelles played the Maldives and Maurindia of Mauritius in a triangular tournament.